omardelarosa/omardelarosa.github.io/_posts/1529248388892_markov-chain-rhythms.md

 ![](https://i.imgur.com/8BWeVwi.png)

-Notice the weird string of eight notes in the middle there.
-Assuming unweighted randomization and "fair coins" during each `.choose` call, this weird string of eight note snares would happen once every 4 cycles on average.
+Notice the weird string of eighth notes in the middle there.
+Assuming unweighted randomization and "fair coins" during each `.choose` call, this weird string of eighth note snares would happen once every 4 cycles on average.
 We can do better.

 ## Better Coin Flips